jstrieb/hackernews-button/README.md

 There are a few ways to support this project.

-Most importantly: show your support by starring it and following me on GitHub.
+Most importantly: show your support by starring the project and following me on GitHub.
 These things motivate me both to focus on this project instead of others, and to keep sharing what I make with other people.
-In the same vein, please consider sharing the project with others.
+In the same vein, please consider sharing the project on platforms like Reddit and Twitter.

 Stars on GitHub also help me gauge who is making use of the project – since I do not include tracking or analytics in this or any project, I have no idea how